 You want to open a business.
 You’ve said to yourself numerous times throughout your corporate career that you should scratch your “entrepreneurial itch” before it is too late.
 Or perhaps you are already a business owner and understand the need to diversify.
 You want to get into another business that doesn’t demand the same level of time and attention as your current business and one with a time-tested, proven system.
-Whether you are trying to escape corporate America or diversify your current portfolio.
-You know you want a business that would give you more flexibility, with a business model that is manager-led rather than owner-operated, and has stable long-term prospects to put you onto a firmer foundation for those years when you are ready to slow down a bit.
+Whether you are trying to escape corporate America or diversify your current portfolio, you know you want a business that would give you more flexibility, with a business model that is manager-led rather than owner-operated, and has stable long-term prospects to put you onto a firmer foundation for those years when you are ready to slow down a bit.

 But right now, something is holding you back.
 Let’s talk about the two elephants in the room (or country).
-First, the fear of how the rest of 2020 will play out as the United States navigates reopening large portions of the country.
+First, the fear of how the future will play out as the United States navigates reopening large portions of the country.
 Second, the unknown of when the country will settle down after periods of unrest that have perpetuated in various cities.
 It is completely understandable and normal for someone to be questioning the wisdom of opening a new business in such conditions.

 Yet, there have always been businesses that have started up in even the most tumultuous of times.
 Here’s a list of businesses you might recognize that opened in an era of troubled times…